-1. Introduction
+1 Introduction

-The market for credit derivatives, and in particular the market for Credit Default Swaps (henceforth CDS), has experienced a remarkable development over the last two decades.
-These markets are often seen as very opaque because of the inexistence of formally established clearing and settlement mechanisms providing reliable information on prices or volumes.
+The market for credit derivatives, and in particular the market for credit default swaps (henceforth CDS), has experienced remarkable development over the last two decades.
+These markets are often seen as very opaque due to the lack of formally established clearing and settlement mechanisms providing reliable information on prices or volumes.
 Further, they are still barely subject to any regulation.
-The turnover of CDS markets has surged over the years mostly through transactions executed over-the-counter.
-The transparency of these operations is a concern for financial supervisors, who fear that the concentration of massive risk-taking by a small group of financial intermediaries might frighten financial stability.
-Indeed, the role of these markets in the recent financial crisis has been widely scrutinized by the policy makers, and has had extensive media coverage, particularly after the AIG bail-out.
+The turnover of CDS markets has surged over the years, mostly through transactions executed over-the-counter.
+The transparency of these operations is a concern for financial supervisors, who fear that the concentration of massive risk-taking by a small group of financial intermediaries might jeopardize financial stability.
+Indeed, the role of these markets in the recent financial crisis has been widely scrutinized by the policy makers and has had extensive media coverage, particularly after the AIG bail-out.

 CDS spreads reflect the default risk of the underlying debt instrument.
-The final payoff of these over-the-counter contracts depends on a credit event and the spreads indicate the creditworthiness of the reference entity.
-This type of derivatives may be used to hedge risk or for speculation, and allow investors to transact separately the credit risk of the reference entity and to split funding from default risk.
-Financial institutions are one of the major participants in the CDS markets, since it allows them to hedge and diversify their exposure to illiquid bonds and/or loans/receivables.
-In fact, some arguments in favour of these instruments are that they provide additional liquidity to the bond market, promote risk sharing between market participants and allow creating synthetic portfolios of bonds.
+The final payoff of these over-the-counter contracts depends on a credit event, and the spreads indicate the creditworthiness of the reference entity.
+These derivatives may be used to hedge risk or for speculation; they may also allow investors to separately transact the credit risk of the reference entity and to split funding from default risk.1 Financial institutions are one of the major participants in the CDS markets, since they allow those institutions to hedge and to diversify their exposure to illiquid bonds and/or loans/receivables.
+Indeed, some arguments in favour of these instruments are that they provide additional liquidity to the bond market, promote risk sharing between market participants, and allow the creation of synthetic portfolios of bonds.

-The rapid growth of this market along with the severe financial crisis experienced in Europe induced a relevant discussion in the literature on the impact of credit risk derivatives on financial stability.
-In fact, this discussion had started in the years prior to the before mentioned crisis with some authors defending that CDS can stimulate financial stability through their ability of improving credit risk allocation, as a consequence of a more liquid and diversified market for credit risk transfers.
-For
+The rapid growth of this market, along with a severe financial crisis experienced in Europe, induced a relevant discussion in the literature on the impact of credit risk derivatives on financial stability.
+In fact, this discussion had started in the years prior to the aforementioned crisis, with some authors defending the

 1 CDS is a bilateral financial contract in which one counterparty (the protection buyer or buyer) pays a periodic fee, typically expressed in basis points per annum on the notional amount, in return for a contingent payment by the other counterparty (the protection seller or seller) after a credit event of the reference entity.
-The contingent payment is designed to mirror the loss incurred by creditors of the reference entity in the event of a default.
+The contingent payment is designed to reflect the loss incurred by creditors of the reference entity in the event of a default.
 The settlement mechanism depends on the liquidity and availability of reference obligations.

-instance, Alan Greenspan2 argued that these new financial instruments allowed the sophisticated financial institutions to reduce their credit risk, transferring it to less leveraged market participants.
+position that CDS can stimulate financial stability through their ability to improve credit risk allocation, as a consequence of a more liquid and diversified market for credit risk transfers.
+For instance, Alan Greenspan2 argued that these new financial instruments allowed the sophisticated financial institutions to reduce their credit risk, transferring it to less leveraged market participants.
 In contrast, others suggest that the CDS market has been used by large financial institutions to leverage their positions and to perform regulatory arbitrage.